-CIS 110 - Introduction to Computer Systems 3:3:0 Provides a hands-on understanding of the underlying concepts, terminology, and operations of hardware components and software associated with computer information systems in industry and for personal use.
-The Internet and its component parts are covered through inclass activities and extended class assignments.
+CIS 110 - Introduction to Computer Systems

+Provides a hands-on understanding of the underlying concepts, terminology, and operations of hardware components and software associated with computer information systems in industry and for personal use.
+The Internet and its component parts are covered through in-class activities and extended class assignments.
 The course serves as a foundation for further study through topics including system design, data input/output processing, hardware basics, software integration, and associated technologies.
 Prerequisite: Eligibility for enrollment into ENGL 101 and completion of all developmental reading and writing courses with a grade of C or higher required as a result of the College and Placement Testing Program.
-Co-requisite: CIS 105.